guynir42/AstroRetriever/README.md

 ### loading data from disk

-Raw data and reduced data should always be associated with a database object, either a `RawPhotometry` or `Lightcurve` object.
+Raw data and reduced data should always be associated with a database object, e.g., a `RawPhotometry` or `Lightcurve` object.
 Each of them has a `get_fullname()` method that returns the full path to the file on disk, and if relevant, also has a `filekey` attribute that keeps track of the in-file key for this dataset (e.g., in HDF5 files).